Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 How to see the Giant Pumpkin on Naoshima Island

 The Giant Pumpkin is a short walk from the Tsutsuji-so bus stop.
 If your primary mode of transport is the bus, you can just get off here and walk.
 If you’ve taken a bike, just remember that you can’t ride your bike between the Chichu Art Museum and the Tsutsuji-so bus stop.

 My recommendation would be to take the free shuttle to the Benesse House Museum Stop and check out the museum while you’re there.
 Then when you’re done, walk to the nearby outdoor exhibitions and then walk to the Giant Pumpkin (about a 10 – 15 min walk).

-You’re probably thinking – girl, what on earth is the Art House Project?
-Well, they are a series of vacant houses (many of which were built more than 400 years ago) which have been transformed with artwork.
+The Art House Project is a series of vacant houses (many of which were built more than 400 years ago) which have been transformed with art work.

 Tips for visiting the Art House Project on Naoshima Island:

 - The Multi-site ticket is worth it if you have time to see more than 3 houses